About Audit Services

 - Outdated — the service is behind the instance version.
 This is a soft state and a non-fatal warning.
 The modal title carries the suffix

 - outdatedand the row icon shows a status marker.
-The service keeps running. - Inactive — the service has not sent a heartbeat for longer than the inactivity window (
+The service keeps running. - Inactive — the service has not sent a heartbeat for longer than the configured inactivity period.

 Versioning, separately from health

 Outdated is independent of Active / Inactive.
 A healthy service that is behind the instance version is still Active but flagged as outdated.
-The exact threshold at which the instance flips a service to Outdated may vary by deployment; treat the flag as advisory and as a prompt to upgrade rather than as a hard failure.
+Treat the flag as advisory and as a prompt to upgrade rather than as a hard failure.

 Credentials live inside an Audit Service